 What does this mean for the average Nigerian?
 You might ask; simply put, now we know a cheap ass Android phone that we can buy with confidence.
 Why?
 Because its backed by Google’s own Android One!

-With the rise of ecommerce in Nigeria, it is no longer a question of whether or not people will buy your products online, the more prevalent question on the mind of the average business owner is where and how to sell these products online.
-So today I will take you on a short tour of some of the available solutions to you as a Nigerian business owner or entrepreneur.
-In no particular order, here’s a list
+(Updated Apr, 2021) With the rise of ecommerce in Nigeria, it is no longer a question of whether or not people will buy your products online, the more prevalent question on the mind of the average business owner is where and how to sell these products online.
+So today I will take you on a short tour of some of the available…

 First time I really recognized mobile Monday was when I stumbled on the 2012 mobile ecommerce event.
 I had heard that important players in the field like Sabunta’s Onyeka and Kasuwa management (now Jumia)would be there, someone from Taafoo was also to be there although I cannot remember who exactly right now.

 Trust me, for a young lad in his final year, dreaming of moving into the ecommerce industry, this was a dream I did not realize I had before now.
 I really wanted to be there and meet face to face with some of the biggest players at the time that had come to disrupt the otherwise stable ecommerce sector in Nigeria.

 Its 2:40am and I’m sitting at the nice executive table in my studio apartment, a place I have come to consider my “work space”.
 I’m working on a marketing plan I asked myself to draft earlier today, or rather yesterday.
 And as I try to make this plan out to be something practical and valuable to both my learning process and that of my company, I cast my mind back on the last few days and think to myself, it’s a huge gap between theory and practice.